Sourdough Class for Beginners: A Hands-On Workshop

 Fermentation is simply the wild yeast and bacteria in your starter eating the sugars in the flour.
 As they feed, they give off gas that puffs up the dough and acids that build both flavor and strength.
 Warmth speeds them up, cold slows them down, and that single trade between time and temperature is most of what separates good bread from bad.

 We keep the science to what you can actually use.
-You do not need a chemistry background to feel when dough has come alive.
-You just need to have felt it once, with someone friendly beside you saying, that is the moment, right there.
-That part is hard to get from a page, and it is most of the reason the class exists.
+You don't need a chemistry background to feel when dough has come alive.
+You just need to have felt it once, with someone friendly beside you saying, that's the moment, right there.
+That part is hard to get from a page, and it's most of the reason the class exists.

 Why does homemade sourdough come out dense?

-Dense loaves almost always come down to one of two things: a starter that was not quite active enough, or dough that did not ferment long enough before baking.
+Dense, gummy loaves almost always come down to one of two things: a starter that wasn't quite active enough, or dough that didn't ferment long enough before it went in the oven.
 Either way, the yeast never built up the gas that opens the crumb.
-An open, airy loaf comes from a lively starter and dough fermented until it is puffed and full of bubbles.
-The good news is that both are easy to fix once you know what you are looking for.
+An open, airy loaf comes from a lively starter and dough that has fermented until it's puffed and full of bubbles.
+The good news is that both are easy to fix once you know what you're looking for.

-Telling those two states apart is the whole skill, and it is exactly the skill a video cannot hand you.
-We will put your hands on dough at both stages, the sluggish one and the ready one, so you learn the difference by feel.
+Telling those two states apart is the whole skill, and it's exactly the skill a video can't hand you.
+We'll put your hands on dough at both stages, the sluggish one and the ready one, so you learn the difference by feel.
 Most of the dense-loaf problem just melts away the moment you can recognize a starter at its peak.
-Soon you will spot it at home too: the doubled, domed top of a starter that is ready, set against the flat, tired surface of one that needs another feed before it can do any work.
+Soon you'll spot it at home too: the domed, risen top of a starter that's ready, set against the flat, tired surface of one that needs another feed before it can do any work.

 What do you take home from a sourdough class?

-You go home with three things: a pouch of your own active starter, alive and ready to feed; the loaf you shaped that day, ready to bake in your own oven; and a printed recipe card so you can walk through the whole process again with no need to memorize a thing.
-There is no waiting weeks to grow a starter from scratch.
-Yours is already bubbling away.
+You go home with the two things that matter most: a jar of your own active starter, alive and ready to feed, and the loaf you shaped that day, ready to bake in your own oven.
+There's no waiting a week or more to grow a starter from scratch.
+Yours is already bubbling away, and the steps are fresh enough in your hands that you can walk through the whole process again.

 That starter is the part that usually stops people before they even begin.
 Once yours is established, fresh bread becomes a happy weekend habit instead of a project you keep meaning to start.
-A warm loaf has a way of earning its place at the table, which is why a fair number of our bakers go on to cook a full farm-to-table meal with us and bring their own bread along to it.
+If a warm loaf makes you want to build a whole meal around it, you can go on to cook a full farm-to-table meal with us and bring your own bread along.

-Absolutely.
-The workshop is family-friendly with a minimum age of six, and kids do real work rather than watching from the sidelines.
+Yes.
+Sourdough is a hands-on, family-friendly activity, and kids do real work rather than watching from the sidelines.
 Small hands turn out to be wonderful at squishing, folding, and shaping, and the mess is half the fun.
 Children take home their very own starter and their very own loaf, just the same as the grown-ups.

 Is a sourdough class worth it compared with learning from a video?

-Whenever you are ready to stop wrestling with your starter, book the sourdough workshop and come bake a loaf with us.
-We will have the coffee on and the pastries ready, so just bring your appetite.
+Whenever you're ready to stop wrestling with your starter, book the sourdough workshopand come bake a loaf with us.
+And if you're weighing which class to start with, you can browse all our hands-on farm workshops and pick your morning.